 The paper's front-page apology came after the journalist confessed to wrongdoing on state TV.

-"I'm willing to admit my guilt and to show repentance," Mr Chen said in a statement broadcast on Saturday.'Harming trust'
+"I'm willing to admit my guilt and to show repentance," Mr Chen said in a statement broadcast on Saturday.

 The New Express had previously backed him with unusually bold front-page appeals for his release.

 But in a statement on Sunday's front page, it said it had failed to properly check his reports.

 "This newspaper was not strict enough about thoroughly fact-checking the draft of the report," it said.

 "After the incident occurred the newspaper took inappropriate measures, seriously harming the public trust of the media."

 It promised to better ensure that its reporters and editors "comply with professional journalistic ethics and regulations".

 The turn-around came one day after Mr Chen appeared on state television in a green prison uniform to confess to writing false stories for money.